rudderlabs/rudder-airflow-provider/README.md

 * poll_interval: Time (in seconds) for polling status of triggered job.
 * poll_timeout: Time (in seconds) after which the polling for a triggered job is declared timed out.
 * wait_for_completion: Boolean if execution run should poll and wait till completion of sync.
 Default value is True.
+* parameters: Additional parameters to pass to the profiles run command, as supported by the API endpoint.
+Default value is `None`.

 ## Contribute